Who is eligible to apply for the NHF Scholarship?

 Can Section 8 residents apply for a NHF Scholarship?

-Unfortunately only residents who reside in a NHA development are eligible for the NHF Scholarship.
+At this time, only residents who reside in a NHA development are eligible for the NHF Scholarship.
 Click here for more information about other scholarships.

 What is the NHF scholarship program process to determine recipients?